webdados/Feed-KuantoKusta-for-WooCommerce---Free/readme.txt

 2. Product level settings

 == Changelog ==

+= 3.3 - 2025-02-06 =
+* [TWEAK] In comparison mode, if product does not have managed stock, return 1 or 0 in the stock field instead of "Y" and "N"
+* [TWEAK] In marketplace mode, if product does not have managed stock, return 1 instead of 0 if the deafult stock setting is not set
+* [TWEAK] Change feed instructions from 100 to 1000 products at a time
+* [DEV] Tested with WordPress 6.8-alpha-59604 and WooCommerce 9.7.0-beta.1

 = 3.2 - 2024-11-13 =
 * [FIX] Fatal error when WooCommerce is running update routines for 9.4 [Pro add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin)